NaokoSuga/gentrification_yelp/README.md

 <h3>Predicting the Future Rent with Time Series Analysis</h3>
 <b>Now that we saw that there is some correlation between business growth and rent increase, time series analysis will be used to predict future rent?</b>
 <br>
-・ as the rent varies area-by-area, I have decided to focus only on Williamsburg as an example. <br>
+・ As the rent varies area-by-area, I have decided to focus only on Williamsburg as an example. <br>
-・ used number of bars as exogenous parameter of the ARIMAX model.
+・ The number of bars is used as exogenous parameter of the ARIMAX model.
 <img src="images_README/final_project_gentrification_yelp_time_series.png">

 <h3>Detecting Gentrification using Machine Learning Algorithms</h3>